 11 Consent in the context of the relationship is considered.
-When parties consent to certain forms of kink, non-consent may be shown using a safe word.
+When parties consent to certain forms of kink, nonconsent may be shown using a safe word.
 Resistance, force, violence, or even saying "no" may be part of the kink and may be consensual.
 The totality of the circumstances will be evaluated.

-College network, websites, or between school email accounts) will only be subject to this policy when such online conduct can be shown to cause a substantial in-program disruption.
+Any online posting or other electronic communication by students including cyber-bullying, cyber-stalking, or cyber harassment occurring completely outside of the College's control (not on College network, websites, or between school email accounts) will only be subject to this policy when such online conduct can be shown to cause a substantial in-program disruption.
 This policy is not intended to infringe upon or limit a person's right to free speech.
 Supportive measures for complainants can be provided, but legally protected speech cannot be subjected to discipline.

 Off-campus harassing speech by employees, whether online or in person, may be regulated by the College only when such speech is made in an employee's official or work-related capacity.